 A hidden world lies about a four-hour drive northeast of metropolitan Los Angeles, a world of pristine rivers, lush forests, meadows spangled with wildflowers and ancient giant sequoia so immense and majestic that they take your breath away.
 This is Red Hill, a 160-acre property that contains 110 magnificent ancient giant sequoia.
-This forest is one of the world’s last unprotected giant sequoia properties.
-Owner and conservationist Michael Nicholas has decided to sell Red Hill to the League to ensure the permanent protection of this family legacy.
+This forest was one of the world’s last unprotected giant sequoia properties.
+Now, thanks to our dedicated donors and partners, Save the Redwoods League has purchased Red Hill to ensure that it is permanently protected and accessible to the public in the near future.

-Nicholas and his family have managed the property like a reserve for about 50 years.
-It was never logged commercially, and removal of non-sequoia trees was only undertaken to reduce wildfire risks and assure the vitality and security of the ancient trees.
+Under the Nicholas family’s ownership, Red Hill was never logged commercially, and removal of non-sequoia trees was only undertaken to reduce wildfire risks and assure the vitality and security of the ancient trees.
 The grove is in spectacular condition as a consequence, with a number of young giant sequoia trees and critical habitat for many imperiled species, including the Pacific fisher, Sierra marten, California spotted owl, northern goshawk, and mountain yellow-legged frog.

-Red Hill is private property within Giant Sequoia National Monument that is closed to public.
-This monument is the heartland for giant sequoia, the biggest trees on the planet.
-At 328,000 acres, the monument is a scenic, recreational and scientific treasure of incalculable value, and a key component in the long-term conservation strategy for all giant sequoia and the suite of associated imperiled species that coexist with them.
+Red Hill is private property within Giant Sequoia National Monument and Sequoia National Forest that is currently closed to public.
+This area is the heartland for giant sequoia, the biggest trees on the planet.
+At 328,000 acres, the national monument is a scenic, recreational and scientific treasure of incalculable value, and a key component in the long-term conservation strategy for all giant sequoia and the suite of associated imperiled species that coexist with them.

 Completion of the Red Hill project is among the key goals in the League’s recently released Centennial Vision for Redwoods Conservation.
 The Vision describes plans to address the findings of the League’s first-ever State of the Redwoods Conservation Report, which details today’s most pressing challenges for these iconic forests.